IslamMounir/Architectural-Plans-Instance-Segmentation/README.md

 # Architectural Plans Instance Segmentation

-This project aims to performing instance segmentation on architectural plans to separate them into three classes: rooms, doors, and windows.
+This project aims to performing instance segmentation on architectural plans to separate them into three classes: rooms, doors and windows.
 The model used for instance segmentation is YOLOv8.

 ## Dataset

-The dataset comprises architectural plan images containing instances of rooms, doors, and windows.
+The dataset comprises architectural plans images containing instances of rooms, doors and windows.
 The dataset has been labeled with masks for each class.

 Here are some sample images from the dataset: